Authentication

 - Available scopes and permissions

-- Testing in staging environment
+- Testing in the sandbox environment

 See the complete OAuth Integration Guide.